mehfuzh/LinqExtender/_posts/2010-11-23-getting-started.markdown

 		return expression;
 	}

-Here , expression.Type referes to the TypeReference of value or member type that is compared in where
+Here, `expression.Type` referes to the TypeReference of value or member type from where caluse.

 Once the query is run it will print the output: